smorad/um_cisc_7026/lecture_8_recurrent.typ

 #aslide(ag, 0)
 // TODO Review
 #sslide[
-  In perceptrons, each pixel is an independent neuron #pause
+  In perceptrons, each neuron in a layer is independent #pause

   #align(center, cetz.canvas({
     import cetz.draw: *